 RIM previously announced delays to its upcoming BlackBerry 10 system, which the company considers crucial to its future.
-In recent months, RIM has been targeting the first quarter of next year, without being more specific.
-The phones had earlier been expected late this year.
-The delay means the phones will miss the holiday shopping season and come months after the launch of a new iPhone.
+The delay means the phones missed the holiday shopping season and come months after the launch of a new iPhone.
 The delay could make it even harder for RIM to regain market share lost to Apple’s iPhone and devices running Google’s Android operating software.

 Here’s a look at developments surrounding the BlackBerry 10 in recent months:

 Oct.
 18, 2011: RIM unveils a new operating system, combining existing BlackBerry elements with RIM’s previously announced QNX operating system for phones and tablet computers.